Robert Preston (actor): 1957–1979: The Music Man and acclaim

 Preston is probably best known for his performance as Professor Harold Hill in Meredith Willson's musical The Music Man (1957).
-"They'd run through all the musical comedy people before they cast me", Preston remembered years later.
+He had appeared on stage, but it was his first musical.
+"They'd run through all the musical comedy people before they cast me", he remembered years later.
 He won a Tony Award for his performance.

-Preston appeared on the cover of Time on July 21, 1958.
+He appeared on the cover of Time on July 21, 1958.

 In 1961, Preston was asked to make a recording as part of a program by the President's Council on Physical Fitness to encourage schoolchildren to do more daily exercise.
 The song, Chicken Fat, composed by Meredith Willson and performed by Preston with full orchestral accompaniment, was recorded during sessions for The Music Man soundtrack.
 The recording was distributed by Capitol Records to elementary schools across the nation and played for students as they performed calisthenics.

+In 1962, Preston starred opposite Shirley Jones in the film version of The Music Man, although, surprisingly, he was not the studio’s first choice despite his success on Broadway.
+Warner Brothers wanted to cast Frank Sinatra as the fast-talking Harold Hill, but playwright Willson insisted that Preston be cast.

-Preston played an important supporting role, as wagonmaster Roger Morgan, in the MGM epic, How the West Was Won (1962).
+He played an important supporting role as wagonmaster Roger Morgan, in the MGM epic How the West Was Won (1962).